The Ref **1/2

 The Ref is not a very good or smart movie.
 It’s a film that has a simple, but enjoyable premise, but then takes that premise into the most predictable of directions.
 The humor isn’t very funny at all, and that really contributes to the lousy tone of the movie.
 Granted, Dennis Leary, who is a wonderful stand-up comic and natural comedic talent, is let loose and given the freedom to go off on rants here, but with this limited and constricting plot line, it just doesn’t work.

 Considering that the film is basically one long therapy session between the members of this couple, with Gus caught in the middle, you would think that there might be some revelations and discoveries along that way.
-No such luck.
+And I suppose there are, by the very end, in a scene with the entire family gathered around in the living room.
+But it ate does take a long time to get to this point, and nothing really new happens along the way.
 Caroline’s affair comes out in the opening scene of the movie.
-The same goes for the blackmailing scheme their son, Jessie, is running on a man named Siskel, (JK Simmons.)
+The same goes for the blackmailing scheme their son, Jessie, is running at his military school on a man named Siskel, (JK Simmons.)
 Instead of leading up to this or making it a new angle in the plot, it is presented to us the very first time we meet the son.
 What a waste.

 The movie begins with Lloyd and Caroline in a therapy session with Doctor Wong, (B.D.
 Wong.)
 The therapist just listens and refuses to take sides despite the two members of the couple each appealing to him to do so.
 This is where we learn of Caroline’s affair and of her unhappiness with Lloyd.
 By the end of the session, the two of them are getting into a car together and heading for home.
 That’s when we meet Gus, robbing a mansion, and setting off a trap door and alarm system.
 When the alarm brings the cops his way, Gus ducks into a local store, looking for a way to escape.

-His idea is to kidnap a woman and have her let him stay in her home.
+His idea is to kidnap a woman and have her take him to her home.
 The woman is Caroline, who is in the store by herself.
 Gus has no idea that her husband is in the car waiting, and she brings him over to the car, where he climbs in and decides this will have to do.
-Of course, it isn’t more than a minute later that Gus learns he has just kidnapped the most annoying bickering couple in the world.
+Of course, only about a minute later that Gus realized that he has just kidnapped the most annoying bickering couple in the world.
 There is immediate arguing, once Gus gets in the car, about whether or not Gus would have kidnapped Caroline if Lloyd had been in there with her, and also over whether or not Lloyd intentionally missed a stop sign.

 Once they get home, Gus ties the two of them up with bungee chords, and starts to think of a plan.
 He’s got a partner named Murray who is still in town and looking for a way out.
 Gus contacts Murray and gives him the number of the house.
 His plan is to just wait it out here, with this family, until Murray has secured a vehicle to help them escape.
 Only there’s one little problem.
 The police are orchestrating a curfew, where everyone must be in their homes, and then they are conducting a door to door search to find the robber.